Analysis | The most brutal new poll number for Biden

 That said, focusing on overall approval often misses plenty of nuance.
 And exactly one year into Biden’s presidency, another poll number stands out — and sets him apart from other recent presidents, in the wrong way.

 Over the past 20-plus years, pollsters have infrequently asked a telling question: Is the president performing better than you expected, worse than you expected, or about as you expected?
-On this, Biden fares worse than any 21st century president.
+On this, Biden fares worse than any 21st-century president.

 NBC News is the latest to dust off this poll question.
-It found that just 5 percent of Americans said that Biden has been better than they expected, while 36 percent said he has been worse than they expected.
-That negative-31-point split lies between a USA Today poll from November, which found a 36-point split, and a newer AP-NORC poll which found a 25-point split.
+It found that 5 percent of Americans said that Biden has been better than they expected, while 36 percent said he has been worse than they expected.
+That negative 31-point split lies between a USA Today poll from November, which found a 36-point split, and a newer AP-NORC poll, which found a 25-point split.

 Both NBC numbers are worse than in previous polling conducted by the organization on the past four presidents.
-The previous low-water mark for “better than expected” in its polling was Obama’s 12 percent in August 2010.
-The previous high-water mark for “worse than expected” was Obama’s 30 percent just ahead of his own one-year anniversary in office.
+The previous low-water mark for “better than expected” in its polling was President Barack Obama’s 12 percent in August 2010.
+The previous high-water mark for “worse than expected” was Obama’s 30 percent just ahead of his own first anniversary in office.

 Looping in other infrequent uses of this question, Biden again stands out.
-According to a search using the Roper Center’s polling archive, about the only somewhat-comparable split was an NPR poll around Obama’s first anniversary which found that 10 percent said he was doing better than expected, while 29 percent said he was doing worse than expected — a 19-point negative split.
+According to a search using the Roper Center’s polling archive, about the only somewhat-comparable split was an NPR poll around Obama’s first anniversary, which found that 10 percent said he was doing better than expected, while 29 percent said he was doing worse than expected — a 19-point negative split.
 Even the historically unpopular Donald Trump, a year into his presidency, had a 21-35 split in Gallup’s polling.

 (Almost all such questions, it bears emphasizing, were asked early in a presidency.)